rpf13/sunshine/README.md

                 "An error has occured when calling the Open-Weather API \n" "Unfortunately we cannot get the weather data now. \n" "Please try again later! \n"
-                "Error details: {}".format(error)
-                )
+                "The API has returned the status code: {}".format(error) )
         # Handle any unknown API error and exit
         except Exception as error:
             sys.exit(
                 f"There was an undefined error with the Open-Weather API \n" "Please try again later"
-                f"Error details: {error}"
                 )
 ```

 </details>

 #### The DateInputVerifier Class
 This class is used for the historical weather feature and is used to verfiy if the date input is valid and according to the requirements.
 The class itself does not require any arguments and it has the basic date syntax stored in the pattern variable.
 This simple regex checks only the amount of digits and the required hyphen.

 The `is_valid()` method takes the date as an input parameter.
 A conditional sequence starts, first of all is the check of the input against the pattern - the regex.
 If that is passed, it will split the input at the hyphen and allocate the variables year, month, day to it.

 The month get's checked if it is valid, only integers between 1 and 12 are valid.
-The day gets checked if it si valid, only integers between 1 and 31 are valid.
+The day gets checked if it is valid, only integers between 1 and 31 are valid.
 The year gets checked, if it is max.
 50 years back from the current year.
 This requirement comes from the weather api, which has limited historical data.
-If any of the checks result invalid, False will be returned, otherwise True.
-This info will the be further process in the calling function.
+If any of the check results is invalid, False will be returned, otherwise True.
+This info will the be further processed in the calling function.

 <details>